auth0/docs/articles/api-auth/tutorials/mobile-login-flow/sample-use-cases.md

   - add-login
 ---

-# Example Use Cases
+# Sample Use Cases

 These use cases build off of our tutorial on how to [Implement the Mobile Login Flow](/api-auth/tutorials/mobile-login-flow/overview-mobile-login-flow).

 ## Request the User's Name and Profile Picture

-In addition to the usual user authentication, this example shows how to request additional user details.
+In addition to the usual user authentication, this example shows how to request additional user details, such as name and picture.

 To request the user's name and picture, you need to add the appropriate scopes when [authorizing the user](/api-auth/tutorials/mobile-login-flow/authorize-user):